auth0/docs/articles/mfa/concepts/mfa-developer-resources.md

 ## MFA API

-[MFA API](/mfa/concepts/mfa-api) MFA API endpoints allow you to enforce MFA when users interact with [the Token endpoints](/api/authentication#get-token), as well enroll and manage MFA factors.
+[MFA API](/mfa/concepts/mfa-api) endpoints allow you to enforce MFA when users interact with [the Token endpoints](/api/authentication#get-token), as well enroll and manage MFA factors.

 ## Customize the multi-factor authentication page